Voria Ghafouri: International career

 He was called up to Iran national football team in October 2014 by Carlos Queiroz.
 He made his debut in a 1–0 win against South Korea on 18 November 2014 entering as a substitute for Khosro Heydari.

 Ghafouri was selected for the Iranian 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
-Despite a successful group phase, where Iran won all their games with him featuring in all matches, Ghafouri did not achieve international glory as the team were beaten by Iraq in penalties which he successfully converted his turn in the first knockout stage of the tournament.
+Despite a successful group phase, where Iran won all their games with him featuring in all matches, Ghafouri did not achieve international glory as the team was beaten by Iraq in penalties which he successfully converted his turn in the first knockout stage of the tournament.
 Due to his performance in the tournament, he was voted as the surprise player of the tournament by the fans.

 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia. however he did not make the final 23.

 Ghafouri was named in the Iranian squad for 2019 AFC Asian Cup.
 After sitting out the first game against Yemen, he made his first appearance in the competition on 12 January and played the entire 2–0 win over Vietnam.